natoriamilligan/aws-multi-tier-terraform/README.md

+# Multi-Tier AWS Deployment with Terraform

-# aws-multi-tier-terraform
+# ❓ About
-Infrastructure as Code for deploying a multi-tier application on AWS using Terraform.
+In this project, I will be using Terraform to deploy a multi-tier app onto AWS.